10-Q 1 stark_10q.htm FORM 10-Q stark_10q.htm

 e.
 Income taxes

 The Company follows the guideline under ASC Topic 740 Income Taxes, which requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the financial statements or tax returns.
 Under this method, deferred income taxes are recognized for the tax consequences in future years of differences between the tax bases of assets and liabilities and their financial reporting amounts at each period end based on enacted tax laws and statutory tax rates, applicable to the periods in which the differences are expected to affect taxable income.
 Valuation allowances are established, when necessary, to reduce deferred tax assets to the amount expected to be realized.
 Since the Company is in the developmental stage and has losses, no deferred tax asset or income taxes have been recorded in the financial statements.
-There are no uncertain tax positions as at December 31, 2023 and 2022.
+There are no uncertain tax positions as at June 30, 2024 and December 31, 2023.

 f.
 Foreign Currency Translation and Balances